Nikoms/phpunit-fail-lover/README.md

 </phpunit>
 ```

-If the file `failed-tests.csv` doesn't exist, it will be created.
+* If the file `failed-tests.csv` doesn't exist, it will be created.
 A good practice is to give a path where you already create files, like code coverage.
 Be careful that it won't create any folder for you.
+* If the file already exists, it is emptied.

 To activate the *replay* plugin.
 Add the listener to your phpunit.xml(.dist) file: